zarandras/trailsigner/data_model/TrailSignerConceptualModelDetails.md

 - Key: foreign key of DestSign OR RouteSign (depending on the actual type).
 - lastValidatedDate: when it was last validated against the trail network
-- isDirty: boolean - the dirty flag indicates whether the TrailSign is actual (structurally-semantically validated against the current version of the trail network and its SignTrkData - if any - correct)
+- isDirty: boolean - the dirty flag indicates whether it needs validation (related network items changed) (not dirty if structurally-semantically validated against the current version of the trail network, and its SignTrkData - if any - is correct)

 Remark: if any changes occur in the trail network (GeoTrNet or RouLocNet), all trail signs connected to the changed elements get the dirty flag as true.